 The Carpathians belong to the most important European eco-regions.
-Biodiversity loss and increasing pressures threaten their outstanding natural values.
-Traditional approaches to resource management and nature conservation are no longer sufficient to guarantee long-lasting economic benefits and the provision of ecosystem services.
+Biodiversity loss and increasing pressures threaten its outstanding natural values.
+Traditional approaches to resource management and nature conservation are no longer sufficient to guarantee long-lasting economic benefits and provision of ecosystem services.

-Policy support documents and tools, tailored for decision-makers and protected area managers will focus on enhancing biodiversity and landscape conservation, local sustainable tourism development, integrated nature conservation planning, habitat evaluation and communication with local communities.
+Centralparks aims at improving management capacities of Carpathian protected areas.
+The project will support nature protection and local sustainable development, improve integrated environmental management capacities and policies, enhance transnational cooperation, and mitigate current threats and pressures to biodiversity.
+Policy support documents and tools, tailored for decision-makers and protected area managers, focus on enhancing biodiversity and landscape conservation, local sustainable tourism development, integrated nature conservation planning, habitat evaluation, ecosystem services, and communication with local communities.

 The official Kick-off meeting of the Centralparks project took place on 16-17th April in Bolzano, Italy.
 The expert meeting provided a platform for intense knowledge exchange through action plans, strategies and cooperation strategies that will provide guidance for the project.

-Centralparks as 7 partners from 6 Central European countries and 1 partner from Romania, Eastern Europe.
+Centralparks unites 7 project partners from 6 Central European countries and 1 partner from Romania, Eastern Europe.

 WP T1 points at facilitating knowledge and experience exchange of Carpathian protected area managers and experts for the joint development of innovative approaches to integrated environmental management, and effective solutions to common territorial challenges.

 WP T2 uses international cooperation and experience exchange to address and share best practices in nature conservation management.
 A creative approach for habitat management planning is introduced through the exchange of innovative tools and methodologies for habitat mapping and evaluation.